julialyramalho/julialyramalho/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Qualiti Assurance (QA)
+- 🔭 I’m currently working on quality assurance (QA)
 - 🌱 I’m currently learning sotware testing
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on quality assurance and manual testing
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with automation and programming
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: julialyramalho@hotmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 <div>
 <div>